SovereignCloudStack/standards/Standards/scs-xxxx-v1-status-page-create-decision.md

 Before the decision was made some existing and known applications were tested and analyzed if they would fit to our use case.
-An overview of this comparsion can be found [here](https://github.com/SovereignCloudStack/standards/blob/main/Decisions/status-page-comparison.md)
+An overview of this comparison can be found [here](https://github.com/SovereignCloudStack/standards/blob/main/Decisions/status-page-comparison.md)
-While this is not not a complete list of all existing applications it did capture the most promising ones from the [awesome-status-page list](https://github.com/ivbeg/awesome-status-pages) in order to have base to decide upon.
+While this is not a complete list of all existing applications it did capture the most promising ones from the [awesome-status-page list](https://github.com/ivbeg/awesome-status-pages) in order to have base to decide upon.

 Work on an existing project only makes sense if the project is healthy OR can be brought into a healthy state.
 If upstream does not accept patches a fork is needed.
 The fork however only makes sense if the underlying technology is worth to be maintained.
-The possible candidates did not fullfill these - in the cases where contribution seemed possible the candidates looked abandoned and long existing CVEs weren't worked on.
+The possible candidates did not fulfill these - in the cases where contribution seemed possible the candidates looked abandoned and long existing CVEs weren't worked on.